AbhishekR3/CryptoPriceVisualization/README.md

 Description: The project discusses about cryptocurrency prices and what might affect them.
 The visualizations show comparisons between prices of cryptocurrencies, networks used by the cryptocurrencies, history of Bitcoin, and cryptocurrencies as a method of investment.

-Programming Languages used: Javascript, HTML
+Programming Languages used: Javascript, Tableau, HTML
 Libraries: D3.js (v4, v6), D3.js color legend (https://d3-legend.susielu.com/)

 Navigating through the Project: